iter8-tools/iter8/mkdocs/docs/user-guide/tasks/run.md

     kubectl apply -f new-version-of-my-app.yaml -n my-app-namespace
 ```

-Assess app versions. `If` SLOs are `not` satisfied by version numbered 1, rollback.
+`If` SLOs are `not` satisfied by version numbered 1, rollback.
 This is an example of [conditional task execution](../topics/conditional.md).
 ```yaml
 - task: assess-app-versions
   ...